 - A13.
-Criteria need to be available to the intended users to allow them to understand the basis for the service organization's assertion about the fair presentation of its description of the system, the suitability of the design of controls and, in the case of a type 2 report, the operating effectiveness of the controls related to the control objectives. - A14.
-HKSAE 3000 requires the service auditor, among other things, to assess the suitability of criteria, and the appropriateness of the subject matter.
-The subject matter is the underlying condition of interest to intended users of an assurance report.
+Criteria need to be available to the intended users to allow them to understand the basis for the service organization's statement about the fair presentation of its description of the system, the suitability of the design of controls and, in the case of a type 2 report, the operating effectiveness of the controls related to the control objectives. - A14.
+HKSAE 3000 (Revised) requires the service auditor, among other things, to determine whether the criteria to be used are suitable, and to determine the appropriateness of the underlying subject matter.
+The underlying subject matter is the underlying condition of interest to intended users of an assurance report.
 The following table identifies the subject matter and minimum criteria for each of the opinions in type 2 and type 1 reports.